|This is an unofficial version.

 (d) acquire by purchase, lease or otherwise, and hold, any property, real or personal, and alienate any property so held.

-10(1) Subject to subsections (2) and (3), the Foundation, in administering any property donated to it, whether the Foundation is administering the property itself or through an appointed trust company, shall give effect or ensure that effect is given to any terms of the donation imposed by the donor.
+Subject to subsections (2) and (3), the Foundation, in administering any property donated to it, whether the Foundation is administering the property itself or through a person retained by it, shall give effect or ensure that effect is given to any terms of the donation imposed by the donor.

-10(2) Every donation accepted by the Foundation shall be accepted subject to the condition that the costs of administering the property donated and the operating expenses of the Foundation, including the salaries of the Foundation's employees and the fees and expenses of any trust company appointed under section 9 to administer the property, shall be paid out of the income derived from the property or, if there is no income, out of the capital thereof, in such amounts from time to time as the Foundation may determine.
+Every donation accepted by the Foundation shall be accepted subject to the condition that the costs of administering the property donated and the operating expenses of the Foundation, including the salaries of the Foundation's employees and the fees and expenses of any person retained by the Foundation to administer the property, shall be paid out of the income derived from the property or, if there is no income, out of the capital thereof, in such amounts from time to time as the Foundation may determine.